 There are two hostels we’d recommend for solo travellers, and choosing one depends on the overall atmosphere you are after.

-Selina Sayulita offers a luxurious comfort with premium facilities and a slightly higher price tag.
+Selina Sayulita offers luxurious comfort with premium facilities and a slightly higher price tag.
 The many, many activities and events, hostel bar & surf club make this a great place for super social butterflies that enjoy a lively vibe.

 La Redonda Sayulita is more for backpackers that are on a tighter budget and prefer a more homely feel to their accommodation.
 Surfing is the main focus here, with options to join surf trips and lessons.